nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 #### 6.2.4 Transaction Range Query

-If the IBLT from a `TransactionSet` message can be decoded but contains no missing transactions, the local node SHOULD also send a `TransactionRangeQuery` message.
+If the IBLT from a `TransactionSet` message can be decoded but contains no missing transactions, the local node SHOULD send a `TransactionRangeQuery` message.
 The peer SHOULD respond with `TransactionList` message, containing the requested transactions.

 What range should be requested depends on the local node's LC, and `LC_req` and `LC` from the `TransactionSet` message.